Workplace Accident

 • know most about the employees;

-• have a personal interest in preventing further incidents/accidents affecting ‘ their’ people, equipment, area, materials;
+• have a personal interest in preventing further incidents/accidents affecting ‘ their’ people, equipment, area, and materials;

 • can take immediate action to avoid a similar incident;